 Obviously we cannot cover every question or circumstance that may arise during your particular event.
 Therefore, we reserve the right to amend, change, add or delete any or all rules listed in, or implied in the above information or in any information printed or communicated verbally in regards to the Fitchburg Community Center.
 During your event, the supervisory staff on site will have the final judgment in the enforcement of any and all policies and procedures, and will provide recommendations to the building administrator, for the dispensation of your damage deposit.

-Family or friends may also have a computer with Internet access available for your use
+Or ask family or friends who may also have a computer with Internet access available for your use.

 Other library card holders have reserved the item.

 Checkbook with name and current addressCurrent lease with name and addressMail, provided it includes your name, current address, and is postmarked within the last 30 days

 We have a Meeting Room and a Conference Room available for the public to reserve at no cost.
 Please review the Meeting Room Policy before making your reservation.
 Room reservations can be made on our Meeting Rooms page. ________________________

 Due to increased city funding for EAB treatments, we will not be taking any ash tree adoptions this year.

 The city will not treat private ash trees in your yard.
 You will need to contact a certified arborist to treat your private tree or you can treat the tree (up to 50" circumference) yourself with a soil drench method.
 Homeowner Guide to EAB Insecticide Treatments

 City Forester, 608-270-4289.

 If your property is located in a standard zoning district setbacks can be found in the Chapter 22 Zoning Ordinance.
 If your property is located in the Planned Development District (PDD) or SmartCode - New Community (SC-NC) Districts, please contact Planning & Zoning staff.

 City of FitchburgPlanning/Zoning Department5520 Lacy RoadFitchburg, WI 53711 Zoning Letter Request